zHM03/H.A.I.S.O/README.md

-# H.A.I.S.O – Smart Desktop Assistant
+# H.A.I.S.O – Desktop Assistant

-**H.A.I.S.O (Hayat Asistanı)** is a multilingual, lightweight, and user-friendly Kivy-based desktop assistant.
-It provides a simple yet powerful interface with functionalities such as breathing exercises, weather forecast, system cleaner, shutdown scheduler, reminders, and more — all in Turkish.
+**H.A.I.S.O** is a multilingual, lightweight, and user-friendly Kivy-based desktop assistant.
+It provides a simple yet powerful interface with functionalities such as breathing exercises, weather forecast, system cleaner, shutdown scheduler, reminders, and more.

 ---